 - Major wins: 15 (1997 Masters, 1999 PGA Championship, 2000 U.S. Open, 2000 British Open, 2000 PGA Championship, 2001 Masters, 2002 Masters, 2002 U.S. Open, 2005 Masters, 2005 British Open, 2006 British Open, 2006 PGA Championship, 2007 PGA Championship, 2008 U.S. Open, 2019 Masters)

 One of the biggest names in sports, Woods has put together a spectacular career and is considered either the best or second-best golfer (behind Jack Nicklaus) in history.
 His 15 majors are second only to Nicklaus’ tally, and he held all four major Grand Slam trophies at once when he won the 2001 Masters.
 That might have been the single greatest stretch of domination in golf history.
 Woods piled up tons of endorsements, including everything from Nike to Rolex to Gillette.
-Although his career was sidetracked by injuries and scandal, Woods is still considered one of the top draws in sports.
+His quest for a record 83rd PGA Tour victory has been stalled by his recovery from injuries sustained in a serious car accident in February 2021.